 Ekar is a Hebrew word that means: the most important thing.

-Now in its 15th season, Ekar serves as a focal point for Denver’s Jewish community to come together around issues of food security, environmentalism, and urban farming.
-Each year, Ekar commits to growing 20,000 pounds of produce for food access partners including Jewish Family Services’ Weinberg Food Pantry, Metro Caring, Kavod Senior Life, Hope Communities’, preschools throughout the Denver area, SAME Cafe, Spirit of the Sun, and a WIC immigrant CSA program.
+Now in its 17th season, Ekar serves as a focal point for the Denver Metro Area’s community to come together around issues of food security, environmentalism, and urban farming.
+Each year, Ekar commits to growing 20,000 pounds of produce for food access partners including Jewish Family Services’ Weinberg Food Pantry, Metro Caring, Kavod Senior Life, Hope Communities’, preschools throughout the Denver area, Hope Communities, SAME Cafe, Spirit of the Sun, and a WIC immigrant CSA program.

 Ekar’s Beginnings

 Ekar was founded as a labor of love.
 We are grateful to the visionaries who built Ekar.
-Amy Berkowitz Caplan attended a Hazon Food Conference and came back inspired to start a farm at her place of work - the Denver Academy of Torah (DAT).
-The Rose Community Foundation supported the farm, and has made it possible for Ekar to flourish.
+In 2010, Amy Berkowitz Caplan attended a Hazon Food Conference and came back inspired to start a farm at her place of work–the Denver Academy of Torah (DAT).
+The Rose Community Foundation supported the farm, and made it possible for Ekar to flourish.
 Ilan Salzberg began the work of directing the farm.
 Aaron Ney succeeded him and led Ekar for nine years.
-Jason Plotkin farmed the land.
+Jason Plotkin farmed the land from 2011-2018.
 Becca Weaver, now at Milk and Honey Farms, and Margot Sands educated visitors to the farm.
-Today, we continue to build on their work and love of community.
+In 2023, Ekar welcomed Jason back as the Executive Director to lead the organization towards longevity and a greater impact.
+Today, we continue to build on all the past work and love of community.

 Ekar’s Future